dlang/DIPs/DIPs/DIP1NNN-DK.md

 - associative arrays
 - a struct or union containing a pointer or one of the above types

+If I were allowed to arbitrarily change the bits of one of those types, I could construct a garbage pointer that can cause memory corruption in `@safe` code.
+By contrast, if I could arbitrarily change the bits of safe types such as `int` or `float`, it is not sufficient for memory corruption in `@safe` code.
+There is no equivalent to a dereference operator for an `int` or `float`, all their operators do not touch other memory.
+I can use a garbage `int` as an array index and get unpredictable results, but when the index it out of bounds checks a Range error is thrown preventing memory corruption.

-Note that unsafe types can be used just fine in `@safe` code for the most part, there are only some restrictions to ensure their integrity:
+Unsafe types can be used just fine in `@safe` code for the most part, there are only some restrictions to ensure their integrity:
 - they can't be void-initialized
 - they can't be overlapped in a union
 - a `T[]` cannot be cast to a `U[]` when U is an unsafe type.
 - certain operators (pointer arithmetic, unsafe casts) are disallowed

 In the proposed changes both the list of unsafe types and the the list of restrictions will be extended.

+It is worth re-iterating that 'unsafe types' are not inferior to 'safe' types or bad for writing `@safe` code, they are simply types where the integrity of the underlying bits is necessary for memory safety.

 ### Proposed changes